On a recent visit to my parents’ house, my twin girls were studying all the family pictures that were on display.

 Each of my daughters doesn’t always want to be tied to the other.
 This is true in daily activities and as seen in the example above, in the historical record that is kept through pictures.

-From the very early hours of our twins’ life, we tried to get pictures of one at a time.
+From the very early hours of our twins’ life, we tried to get pictures of one at a time so we could tell them apart later.

 Now, our girls enjoy looking back at family pictures and videos of themselves when they were babies.